DaraMac/dotfiles/README.md

 # dotfiles
-Run `stow name` while in the directory to symlink to the appropriate location.
+Run `stow name` while in the directory to symlink the configuration file(s) for that name to the appropriate location.